Building and Testing TypeORM

 npm run package

-This command will generate you a distribution package in the build/package directory.
+This command will generate a distribution package in the build/package directory.
 You can link (or simply copy/paste) this directory into your project and test TypeORM there (but make sure to keep all node_modules required by TypeORM).

 To build the distribution package of TypeORM packed into a .tgz, run: